ctrl-alt-test/engine8/README.md

-This repository is derived from https://github.com/armak/Leviathan-2.0/ (it doesn't seem maintained anymore and the PR we sent there has been ignored for a long time).
+# Engine8

+A demoscene framework intended for 1k, 4k, 8k PC intros.
+This framework is based on [Leviathan 2.0](https://github.com/armak/Leviathan-2.0/), but it's updated and has more features.

-This repo includes updates that we made for Ctrl-Alt-Test 8k intros.
+This framework is used by Ctrl-Alt-Test 8k intros.
 The goal is to maintain and improve this repository as we work on new intros.

 ## Updates

 Here's what changed compared to Leviathan 2.0:

+* ImGui integration (slider to control the time as in a video player).
+* Maintenance:
-* Updated to Visual Studio 2022 (tested with the free Community edition).
+    - Updated to Visual Studio 2022 (tested with the free Community edition).
-* Updated Shader Minifier.
+    - Updated Shader Minifier.
 * Added a shader preprocessor to support `#include` statements.
 * Made it easier to switch the resolution (cf. `shared.h`).
 * Updated the editor mode to work without sound.
 * Switched the music to [Sointu](https://github.com/vsariola/sointu), a successor to 4klang.
 * Added a `shaders.min.frag` file to track changes in the minified code.

-Music:
+Music (we plan to improve this workflow):
 * `music.asm` comes from Sointu.
 * `music.obj` is expected, run `compile.bat` in `src/music` to build it.
 * To synchronize the graphics with the music, you'll want to enable music in the `Editor` build:
     - Make sure `#define SOUND_ON` is set.
     - It needs a .wav file called `themusic.wav`; you can generate it by running the `wav_export` project.

+(The rest of the readme needs an update.)

 ---

-# Leviathan 2.0
-Leviathan is a simple "framework" for developing small (around 1-8 kilobyte) [Demoscene](https://en.wikipedia.org/wiki/Demoscene) productions.
-It is primarily developed for creating the [Prismbeings](https://www.pouet.net/groups.php?which=12646) 4k Intros.
-"Intro" is parlance for a size-wise small Demo.

 ## "Features"
 * Kept as simple as possible, made for productivity.